The club will re-open on Monday 19th April (although some Covid-19 protocols may remain in place).

 How the children's sessions are structured / term dates

 Children's fencing sessions are structured on a termly basis, with fixed term dates, similar to the academic/school year.
 There are 3 different terms (each approximately 12-13 weeks) per year.
-We are closed on UK public/bank holidays.
+We are always closed on UK public/bank holidays.

 Strict age groups apply.